grab/secret-scanner/README.md

 ### Sub-directory Scan

-In instances where a repository contains multiple projects (i.e monorepo), or you simply want to scan specific sub-directory, you can do so by providing `scan-target`.
+In instances where a repository contains multiple projects (i.e monorepo), or you simply want to scan specific sub-directory, you can do so by providing `sub-dir`.

 Example:
 https://github.com/user/awesome-projects contains